 What is infant or baby formula?

-Most baby formula is made from cow’s milk that has been modified so that it suits your baby’s nutritional needs.
-But it’s not the same as cow’s milk.
+Most baby formula is made from cow’s milk that has been modified so that it suits babies’ nutritional needs.
+It’s not the same as cow’s milk.

 Why babies need formula rather than cow’s milk

-Also, babies can’t digest cow’s milk as completely or easily as breastmilk or formula.
-The protein level in cow’s milk is too high for babies, so some is taken out for infant formula.
+Also, babies can’t digest and absorb cow’s milk as completely or easily as breastmilk or formula.
+That’s because the protein level in cow’s milk is too high for babies.

-For these reasons, you shouldn’t give cow’s milk to your baby as the main milk drink until your baby is over 12 months old.
+For these reasons, you shouldn’t give cow’s milk to your baby as their main milk drink until your baby is over 12 months old.

-For most healthy full-term babies, breastmilk or cow’s milk-based baby formulas are recommended until 12 months of age.
+For most healthy full-term babies who are having infant formula, cow’s milk-based baby formulas are recommended until 12 months of age.
 If you’re thinking of feeding your baby something other than breastmilk or cow’s milk-based formula, talk to your paediatrician, GP or child and family health nurse first.

 Stage 1 and stage 2 formulas

 Cow’s milk-based baby formulas for babies up to 6 months of age are called stage 1 or starter formulas.
-You can use stage 1 formulas up until your baby is 12 months old.
+You can use stage 1 formulas from 0-12 months old.

 From 6 months, you can choose stage 2 or follow-on formula, but you don’t need to change to stage 2.
-You might see advertisements about the benefits of stage 2 or follow-on baby formulas, but these have no advantages over starter or stage 1 formulas.
+These formulas aren’t better for your baby than starter or stage 1 formulas.

 Which baby formula is best?